Raiders RB Marshawn Lynch remains seated during national anthem

-Photos show Lynch, who suited up but did not play, sitting on a cooler while holding a banana during the anthem.
+Photos show Lynch, who suited up but did not play, sitting on a cooler during the anthem while holding a banana.

-Lynch has talked to the media once since he came out of retirement and was acquired in a trade with the Seattle Seahawks last spring, and that was in the offseason program.
+Lynch has only talked to the media once since coming out of retirement and being acquired in a trade with the Seattle Seahawks last spring, and that was in the offseason program.

 He was not in the NFL during Colin Kaepernick's kneeling protest against racism and police brutality last season but has previously expressed his opinion on Kaepernick's action.